b3-exmo/b3-exmo.github.io/docs/Culture/True.md

 ### Why testify?
 The only reason one would testify "knowing that the church is true" is to negate the idea that it could be wrong, and wrongness would impact its utility or value.
 It's like saying "there are not lies here."
 "This is not an attempt to deceive you."
 Okay...?
 I didn't consider that possibility until I was assured otherwise.

 The implication of verbalizing that "I know [this church] is true" inherently suggests that there are reasons to believe it is not, and you want to remind someone that those reasons are illegitimate.
 It makes me wonder more about what the disagreement points *are*.
-As part of the testimony I'm (hypothetically) hearing, I have one side of the argument, but I've also been indirectly advised of the other side.
+As part of the testimony I'm hearing in this hypothetical scenario, I have one side of the argument, but I've also been indirectly advised of the other side.
 In a way, such a testimony asserts that "it is true, despite the things you or I have heard to say that it is not true."

 Per the above outlined maxim of quantity, I am left wondering why did you feel the need to tell me that?
 Why would Nephi feel the need to tell us that "[the record which [he makes] is true](https://www.churchofjesuschrist.org/study/scriptures/bofm/1-ne/1?lang=eng)"?
 Is he trying to get that idea in edgewise before someone else pops up and says he's lying?
 Has he been accused of being untruthful in the past?
 Or, a more cynical explanation is that this statement is in some way a reaction to Lucy Harris' possession of 116 pages of manuscript containing the Book of Lehi's?